SteamAchievementNotifier/SteamAchievementNotifier/DEV.md

 ```

 #### Method
-1. Go into `./deps/san_steamworks.js` and copy the following:
+1. Go to `./deps/san_steamworks.js` and copy the following:
 - `dist` folder (*and all contents*)
 - `callback.d.ts`
 - `client.d.ts`